All Products

 2. In the left-side navigation pane, click Basic Instance.

-4. On the instance details page, click the Acceleration Areas tab, find the idle accelerated IP address, and then click Associate Endpoint in the Associate Endpoint column.
+4. On the instance details page, click the Acceleration Areas tab, find the target idle accelerated IP address, and then click Associate Endpoint in the Associate Endpoint column.

-Modify the bandwidth of an acceleration region
+Modify acceleration region bandwidth

 1. Log on to the GA console.